redhat-openstack/openstack-puppet-modules/README.md

 ##  Parameters

-   - `myid` - cluster-unique zookeeper's instance id (1-255)
+   - `id` - cluster-unique zookeeper's instance id (1-255)
    - `datastore`
    - `log_dir`
-   - `zookeeper_purgeInterval` - automatically will delete zookeeper logs (available since 3.4.0)
+   - `purge_interval` - automatically will delete zookeeper logs (available since 3.4.0)
-   - `zookeeper_snapRetainCount` - number of snapshots that will be kept after purging (since 3.4.0)
+   - `snap_retain_count` - number of snapshots that will be kept after purging (since 3.4.0)

-All parameters should be defined in hiera files, e.g. `common.yaml`, `Debian.yaml` or `zookeeper.yaml`:
+and many others, see the `init.pp` file for more details.

-     myid: 1
+All parameters could be defined in hiera files, e.g. `common.yaml`, `Debian.yaml` or `zookeeper.yaml`:

-     client_port: 2181
+     zookeeper::id: 1
-     datastore: '/var/lib/zookeeper'
+     zookeeper::client_port: 2181

-For more parameters see `manifests/params.pp`
+     zookeeper::datastore: '/var/lib/zookeeper'

 ## Install